hamzahda/ecommerce/README.md

 ## Support
 If you have any questions you can contact the author.
 Contact Information is provided at the end of this document.
 If you find any issues or bugs, create a new issue and make a pull request to fix it!

-## todo
-add sonarqube
-add caching using redis and spring cache add the search functionality using elasticsearch
-deploy on cloud foundry

 ## License